-When no field is defined, the lookup happens on Source, Translate and Context fields.
+When no field is defined, the lookup happens on source, target, and context strings.

-Powered by Weblate 4.11 About Weblate Legal Contact Documentation Donate to Weblate
+Powered by Weblate 4.13 About Weblate Legal Contact Documentation Donate to Weblate

 1.7.1 Simple search

 Any phrase typed into the search box is split into words.
 Strings containing any of them are shown.
 To look for an exact phrase, put "the searchphrase" into quotes (both single (') and double (") quotes will work): "this is a quoted string" or 'another quoted string'.